AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - <b>0.03 Pressure Advance</b> (only if you have not yet tuned it)\
     This is simply a PA value on the lowest end of the normal range.

-Print these cubes with variations of 2% flow, and narrow down further from there if desired.
+Print these cubes with variations of 2% EM, and narrow down further from there if desired.
+Most PIF providers tune down to the 0.5% range, some even less.

-Once you are nearing the correct EM, the top should feel noticeably smoother.
-Too much EM will feel rough, and too little EM will have gaps between the lines.
+Once you are nearing the correct EM, the top should feel noticeably smoother. \
+Too much EM will look and feel rough, and too little EM will have gaps between the lines.

 This image shows 0.5% intervals, and how the print becomes noticeably more shiny and glass-like around perfect EM.
 This is not just a trick of the light.
 The third cube was perfect.

 ![](Images/EMPrints-Fine.png)

-Example of an actual print with tuned EM.
+Example of an actual print with tuned EM:

 ![](Images/EMPrint-Example.jpg)
 ## Determining Max Volumetric Flow